 We use a soft-delete pattern throughout — records are never hard deleted, just marked with deleted: true.
 This keeps history intact and makes accidental deletions recoverable.

-We use LinkedIn OAuth exclusively.
-The reasoning is simple: we already use LinkedIn to promote our events and run our community group, so members almost certainly have an account there already.
-No extra password to remember, no email confirmation loop — just one click.
+LinkedIn OAuth is the primary sign-in method.
+The reasoning is simple: we already use LinkedIn to promote our events, so members almost certainly have an account there.

-NextAuth v5 (beta) handles the OAuth flow, and we wrote a custom CosmosDB adapter so sessions and accounts are stored directly in CosmosDB rather than needing a separate database.
+NextAuth v5 (beta) handles both flows, and we wrote a custom CosmosDB adapter so sessions and accounts are stored directly in CosmosDB rather than needing a separate database.

 Tailwind CSS v4 with the new OKLch colour system powers all the styling.
 We built a shadcn-inspired component library on top of @base-ui/react — Card, Button, Dialog, Badge, Table, Separator, Input, Textarea — with dark mode as the default.